seapagan/url-shortener/README.md

 # FastAPI-based URL Shortener

+This repository is **DEPRECATED!** Use [url-shortener2](https://github.com/seapagan/url-shortener2) instead which is a re-written version of this repositry with Users and Authentication/Authorization baked in.

 This is based on an original tutorial from [Real Python](https://realpython.com/courses/url-shortener-fastapi/) which I definitely recommend checking out for a decent example of a non-trivial